 Verbatim volume over time

 Monthly verbatim volume over time

-You can adjust the time period using the filter at the top of the reports page or by selecting an area on the chart.
+You can adjust the time sequence (i.e. daily, weekly, monthly, annually) of the chart period using the dropdown at the top of the Reports page or filter the chart to a specific time series using the filter bar or by selecting an area on the chart.
 See instructions on how to do so here.

 The tree map is a way of visually showing your taxonomy hierarchy, while also displaying quantities for each label via the area size.